yeastrc/jobcenter/trunk/docs/A_Read_Me_First.txt

 	     and configure the module with the location of Blast

+    See the document on character encoding for limitations on what values can be passed through the Jobcenter framework.

 Options for installation

 1)  Jobcenter is normally installed on more than one computer with the server installed on one